 Step Three: Choose a mortgage that fits.

-After the loan pre-qualification process, the lenders and the mortgage brokers will give options that fits your financial scenario.
+After the loan pre-qualification process, the lenders and the mortgage brokers will give options that fit your financial scenario.
 Choose a mortgage that fits for you.
 Do you need a mortgage that’s fixed?
 Or do you need a conventional mortgage?
 15 years or 30 years?
 The choice is entirely up to you.
 You can also speak with a lender and mortgage broker.
-Getting multiple opinions will also help narrow down your choice.
-Once you have gotten a grasp of terms fit for you, you can now zero-in on the purchase price based on the payment that you’re comfortable with and what works with the qualifying lender.
+Getting multiple opinions will help narrow down your choice.
+Once you have gotten a grasp of terms that work for you, you can now zero-in on the purchase price based on the payment that you’re comfortable with and what works with the qualifying lender.

 Step Four: You’re almost home, pun intended.

 Try to find a good reputable real estate agent, especially one that specializes in first time home buyers.
 Ask a friend or a neighbor for references.
 More than likely, they will have a business card or refrigerator magnet of their real estate agent.
 Figure out where exactly you would like to live.
 The best thing you can do is research your target neighborhoods.
 Would you like an open community or would you prefer a gated one?
 Would you like to live close to the downtown area or more toward the suburbs?
 These are question you need to answer that will help guide your realtor to your ideal home.
 You should also search online about crime rates, home to work distances, schools, hospitals, etc.